aptise/peter_sslers/README.md

 When requesting a new Certificate or importing existing ones, this happens all
 behind-the-scenes: a listing of Domains is turned into a unique set of Domain names.

+## Single or Multi-Step Operations

+When provisioning a certificate, there are 3 options available:

+* _Create an ACME Order_ This option will internally validate the information required for generating an ACME Order, and submit it to the ACME Server.
+To complete the Order and obtain a Certificate, you must manually or programmatically complete the required steps.

+* _Process in a Single Request_ This option will create an ACME Order, submit it to the ACME Server, and then attempt to complete every ACME Challenge, finalize the order, and download the certificate.

+* _Process in Multiple Requests_ This option will create an ACME Order, submit it to the ACME Server, and then invoke some additional synchronization operations that do not happen on within the "Create an ACME Order" flow.
+You may then manually or programmatically complete the required steps.

+When manually or programmatically completing steps, you may elect to either explicitly invoke the next step, or to let the system "autodetect" the next step.
+When processing orders programmatically, "json" endpoints can be leveraged.

 ## A single web application?

-In a perfect world we could deploy the combination of web application (enter data, serve responses) and a task runner (process ACME Server interactions) - but that involves quite a bit of overhead to deploy and run.
+In a perfect world we could deploy the combination of a web application (enter data, serve responses) and a task runner (process ACME Server interactions) - but that involves quite a bit of overhead to deploy and run.

-The ACME protocol requires a web-server to respond to HTTP-01 validation requests.
+The ACME protocol requires a web server to respond to HTTP-01 validation requests.
-A web-server is a great choice for an admin interface, and to provide a programmatic API.
+A web server is a great choice for an admin interface, and to provide a programmatic API.

-The `Pyramid` framework has a wonderful utility called [`prequest`](https://docs.pylonsproject.org/projects/pyramid/en/latest/pscripts/prequest.html) which allows you to invoke web requests from the commandline.
+The `Pyramid` framework has a wonderful utility called [`prequest`](https://docs.pylonsproject.org/projects/pyramid/en/latest/pscripts/prequest.html) which allows users to invoke web requests from the commandline.

-Using `prequest`, long-running processes can be easily triggered off the commandline.
+Using `prequest`, long-running processes can be easily triggered off the commandline, so a persistent web server is not required, and the "server" aspect of this package is only needed to complete the HTTP-01 challenges.

+If challenges are being completed with the DNS-01 method, the web server aspect of this package is not needed.

 ## Cryptography: Python vs OpenSSL